We found 4 orthopedic surgeons who accept Western Health Advantage HMO near Sonoma, CA.

 Clinical interests: Meniscus Repair, Carpal Tunnel Surgery, Sports Health, Hand Fracture, Tendonitis, Hip Problems, ...
 (Read more)

-Dr. Robert Geiger's medical specialty is orthopedics/orthopedic surgery.
+Dr. Robert Geiger specializes in orthopedics/orthopedic surgery.
 He studied medicine at the University of California, San Francisco (UCSF), School of Medicine.
-Patient reviews placed Dr. Geiger at an average of 3.5 stars out of 5.
-Anthem, Blue Cross/Blue Shield, and Western Health Advantage are among the insurance carriers that Dr. Geiger accepts.
+On average, patients gave him a rating of 3.5 stars out of 5.
+Dr. Geiger accepts Anthem, Blue Cross/Blue Shield, and Western Health Advantage, as well as other insurance carriers.

 Conditions / Treatments